Father and son paint the interior walls of their home.

 Home Renovation Loans Vs. Home Equity Financing

-Home equity is the difference between what your home is worth and what you owe on it, and homeowners can borrow their equity to pay for home improvements.
+Home equity is the difference between what your home is worth and what you owe on it.
+Homeowners can borrow against their equity to pay for home improvements.

-A home renovation loan is a personal loan you take out to pay for home improvements.
+A home renovation loan, on the other hand, is typically a type of personal loan used to finance home improvements.
 Personal loans tend to come with higher interest rates, but since the loan is unsecured, you’re not putting your personal property at risk.

 What’s Your Goal?